Hello and happy spring!!! Today I'm gonna share a recipe for these super cute 7-ingredient perfect-for-spring cookies!

 - In a bowl, combine the blended coconut, melted coconut oil, water, maple syrup, vanilla extract and flour.
 Mix well.
 The mixture should hold together easily.
 Add a touch more flour or water if needed.

-- Use a 1 tbsp measuring spoon to scoop out and compact the dough.
+- Use a 1 tablespoon measuring spoon to scoop out and compact the dough.
 Press your thumb gently into the center of each cookie (the indent should be wide and shallow), if needed, gently reform and compact the edges of the cookies after indenting with your thumb.
-Fill each indent with ¾ tsp of your favourite jam.
+Fill each indent with ¾ teaspoon of your favourite jam.

 - Bake for 10-12 minutes, until the bottoms are golden brown.
 The cookies will be very soft, allow them to cool completely before eating.